Al Ghurair

-Al Ghurair (Arabic: الغرير), also known as Al Ghurair Investment LLC, was established in 1960.
-Al Ghurair is one of the largest diversified family business groups in the Middle East, with six key business units: Foods, Resources, Properties, Construction, Energy and Ventures, including Auto Servicing & Trading, Retail and Education (Al Ghurair University).
+Al Ghurair (Arabic: الغرير) was established in 1960.
+Al Ghurair is one of the largest diversified family business groups in the Middle East, with six key business units: Foods, Resources, Properties, Construction, Mobility and Ventures, including Auto Servicing & Trading, Retail and Education (Dar Al Marefa).

 Foods

 Al Ghurair Foods was established in 1976 through the creation of National Flour Mills.
 The entity focuses on a diversified portfolio of food products.
 In 2011 Al Ghurair Foods had a market presence in 20 countries over 4 continents.
 Jenan is Al Ghurair Foods' principal brand offering products that include flour, pasta, edible oils, animal nutrition, fibers & livestock feeds, mono-gastric feeds and premixes.
 In 2010 plans were announced to open a new factory in Jebel Ali, Dubai to explore export opportunities primarily in Indonesia and Japan.

-Agricultural raw material (resources)
+Resources

-Al Ghurair Resources provides manufacturers and traders in the Food and Biofuel industries with their agricultural raw material requirement such as:
+Al Ghurair Resources International provides manufacturers and traders in the Food and Biofuel industries with their agricultural raw material requirement such as: